ExtCore/ExtCore-Docs/introduction/index.rst

 This package describes such basic shared things as ``IExtension`` interface and its abstract implementation – ``ExtensionBase`` class.
 Also it contains ``ExtensionManager`` class – the central element in the ExtCore types discovering mechanism.
-Most of the modules or extensions need this package as dependency.
+Most of the modules or extensions need this package as dependency in order to be able to discover types, extensions etc.

 ExtCore.WebApplication
 ~~~~~~~~~~~~~~~~~~~~~~